So what exactly is a Ramble?

 - Lunch on the route is typically half way.
 Geography plays a part: we’re not going to fill you up before a big climb, but we shoot for that mid mark.
 All lunch and water locations will be marked on maps distributed at the rider meeting.
 Natural water is available on all the routes so bring a water filter.
 We heavily emphasize that this is a bikepacking adventure and as such, you’re responsible for knowing your needs.
 We provide the tools, but if you’re looking for a Gran Fondo with aid stations, every 20 miles look elsewhere.

-- Depart times on day two, and three are up to you (kinda).
+- Depart times on following days are up to you (kinda).
 Breakfast starts at 6 am.
 If you want to start earlier, let us know, and we’ll get you fed.
 You need to be on the road no later than 8 am, earlier if you plan to stop more or ride slow.
 Don’t be offended if we ask you to be an early depart one day.
 We find this process helps manage arrival times, mingles the group better and keeps everyone in a safe corridor when on the route.

 - The ride is sagged.
 You’ll ride more than you think, but never more than you can.
 On route we have multiple vehicles and one van which brings up the rear, pulling signage and any water stations.
 The number of vehicles differs depending on participant size, but minimally two vehicles and a motorcycle.
 We don’t want you to get in the van, but it’s there if you need it.